Khalili Collection of Hajj and the Arts of Pilgrimage: Other objects

 Other kinds of object in the collection were used during a pilgrimage, depict the holy sites, or otherwise celebrate the Hajj.
 There are water flasks carried by pilgrims, and Hajj certificates.
 There are scientific instruments including qibla compasses (for finding the direction of Mecca) decorated with diagrams of the Kaaba.
 There are hilyes (calligraphic artworks relating the attributes of the Prophet Mohammed) from Ottoman Turkey.
 After independence in 1947, the State Bank of Pakistan issued Hajj banknotes.
 These made currency conversion easier for pilgrims and gave the banks more control over their currency.
 The collection has examples from Pakistan and India.

 Publications

 A single-volume summary of the collection by Qasira Khan, with 300 illustrations, was published in 2022 by Assouline Publishing.
-An eleven-volume catalogue is scheduled for publication in 2023.
+An eleven-volume catalogue is scheduled for future publication.

 Exhibitions

 The collection is not on permanent public display, but was the largest lender of objects to a 2012 exhibition about the Hajj at the British Museum.
 Objects have subsequently been lent to exhibitions in other countries.